Skip to content

 What APR do cashback cards have?

-The annual percentage rate (APR) of cashback credit cards varies depending on the provider.
-But in general, the APR for cashback credit cards tends to be higher than for standard credit cards.
-If you need to borrow money, you may be better off with a different type of credit card.
+The annual percentage rate (APR) of cashback credit cards isn’t the same across the board – it depends on the provider.
+But in general, cashback credit cards usually come with higher APRs than standard credit cards.
+If you need to borrow rather than focus on rewards, you may be better off with a different type of credit card.

 What’s the difference between a cashback card and a rewards card?

-With a cashback card you’ll actually get cash.
-Rewards cards offer other benefits like air miles and store loyalty points.
+Cashback cards give you actual cash while rewards cards offer perks such as air miles, store loyalty points, or vouchers.
 Some rewards cards even let you convert your points into vouchers for theme park entry, restaurants or holidays.

 Which is the better option, points or cashback?

 Rewards cards are typically more generous and offer better rates than cashback.
 If you enjoy eating out, family holidays and days away, the right rewards card could offer great value.
-That said, they tend to tie you into spending with certain brands or stores.
-Cashback may offer less value, but you can spend the money you receive on whatever you want.
+However, they can sometimes tie you into spending with certain brands or stores.

 Can I withdraw cash with a cashback card?

-Yes, you can, but we strongly advise you to avoid withdrawing cash from an ATM with any type of credit card.
-The fees are ‘eye-wateringly’ high and will definitely cost more than any cashback you might get on the withdrawal.
+Yes, you can, but it’s not usually a great idea to withdraw cash from an ATM with any type of credit card.
+The fees are very high and it will leave a mark on your credit report.

 Can I get a cashback credit card with no fees?

 Yes, it’s possible to find cashback credit cards that have no monthly or annual fees.
-But you may find that cards charging annual fees have higher cashback rates.
-It’s worth comparing a few different options while keeping in mind your spending habits, to see what might be the right option for you.
+But the trade off is that cards charging annual fees can have higher cashback rates.
+It’s worth comparing a few options and looking at your spending habits to decide if it’s right for you.

 Can I build credit with a cashback credit card?

 Yes, all credit cards can help you build credit if you use them wisely.
-But it’s important to be careful because when it comes to paying back cashback credit cards, they typically have higher interest rates.
+But there’s a catch with cashback credit cards – they usually come with higher interest rates.
+So if you’re not fully clearing your balance each month, interest can add up fast.

 Can you get a cashback card with bad credit?

 It may be difficult to get a cashback credit card if you have a low credit score.
-Our free eligibility checker lets you see what cashback cards you’re most likely to be accepted for, without damaging your credit score.
+Our free eligibility checker lets you see which (if any) cashback cards you’re most likely to be offered without damaging your credit score.

-No, you won’t receive any cashback on interest or balance transfers, just on the money you spend on your card.
+No, you’ll usually only earn cashback on the money you spend on your card.

 Author image The Editorial Team